vinefeeder/VT-PR/README.md

-ACtively developed version of VineTrimmer.
+Actively developed version of VineTrimmer.
-Refer to dev branch
+Refer to `dev` branch